Baby disappears from bar – happy ending, but many questions for Mallorca

 It is often not dramatic police lapses that make such cases possible, but everyday gaps: lack of awareness in the hospitality industry, no clear procedures for dealing with children, insufficient information for bar and restaurant staff.
 On Mallorca, where many venues operate seasonally and staff change frequently, short mandatory trainings are often missing: How do you react if a child is sitting alone in a corner?
 Whom do you call?
 Where do you safely place a child until the parents return?

 Technical infrastructure also plays a role.
 Cameras on streets and at venues helped in the search this time — yet data protection and property rights sometimes hinder the quick review of footage.
-Especially in busy tourist zones like Palma or Magaluf, clearer rules for the release of recordings in emergencies would be helpful.
+Especially in busy tourist zones like Palma or Magaluf, clearer rules for the release of recordings in emergencies would be helpful, a point echoed after wider crises such as 18 People Missing off Mallorca — A Call to Politics and Society.

 Concrete proposals for Mallorca